amramer/Semantic-Segmentation-Model-for-Autonomous-Vehicles-An-End-to-End-ML-Workflow/README.md

 <img src="https://github.com/amramer/Semantic-Segmentation-Model-for-Autonomous-Vehicles-An-End-to-End-ML-Workflow/blob/main/media/final_segmentation.gif" alt="GIF" width="800" height="620">

 This project focuses on instance segmentation using the BDD100K dataset, a large-scale, diverse dataset for autonomous driving.
-The objective is to segment and identify various objects in street scenes, including:
+The main objective is to accurately segment and identify various objects in street scenes, which is Important for improving the perception capabilities of autonomous vehicles.
+The following classes are included in the segmentation task:

 - **Road**
 - **Traffic Light**